enmielado/super-dropdown/docs/docs/README.md

 | **Label Length** | Truncate long Category or Entry titles to make them practical as dropdown field options. |
 | **Label Layout** | When including `beforeText` and `afterText` values you can choose whether these labels are displayed above and below the field, or to the left and right.
 Use `inline` to create sentence style fields. |
 | **Maximum Nesting Level** | Limit the nesting level of Categories and Entries. |

-### Considerations
-Please note that this plugin is not a drop-in replacement for the native Entries and Categories fields.
-If you change one of those fields to this field type, the data will not be carried over.
-Technically, this is not what Craft refers to as a 'relational' field, which means that it does not create a database relation between elements.

 ## Accessing Field Values in Templates
 Fields are returned as either a hash, or in the case of Elements (Categories & Entries) they may optionally be returned as an Element.